HACC2020/CSCI3911-2/README.md

 # Requirements:
-Python requirements can be installed using pip install -r requirements.txt
+Python requirements can be installed using pip3 install -r requirements.txt

 run the provided script with ```./setup.sh``` or